AgaMiko/neural-based-data-augmentation/README.md

 ## ST-DA
 xxxx
+### How-to

+### Details
+The result and details of the method can be found in the original paper here: [xxx](xxx)
 ## Database
-### Database
+### Download
-The original dataset consisted of 1088 malignant skin lesions and 12433 benign images.
-Taking full advantage of the neural style transfer approach, 248 489 synthesized images were generated.
+We generated 248 489 out of of 1088 malignant skin lesions and 12433 benign images.
 In particular, only 418 malignant lesions were used from the original dataset to create the database.
-Then, with the use of these data the performance of four types of popular and commonly used deep neural network architectures was evaluated.
-The networks were trained on 54030 synthesized images, validated on 1976 real images, and tested on 200 images per each of five testing folds (k-fold cross-validation).
-The following regularization techniques were applied to each tested network: traditional data augmentation (rotation, zoom, shear, reflection), dropout, and early stopping.
-In order to make comparison reliable, all the experiments were performed with the same hyperparameters, regularization techniques, and architectures.
-To evaluate the proposed approach, it was compared with other networks in terms of performance, repeatability, and the amount of new information carried in the generated dataset.
+Database can be download [here](xxx)
+#### If you use this database please star the repository and cite the following paper:

 ### Source of original skin lesions
 The used database was the publicly available dataset of Dermatoscopic images of the most common classes of skin lesions from The International Skin Imaging Collaboration: Melanoma Project Archive (Codella et al., 2018; Tschandl, Rosendahl, & Kittler, 2018).